Tom2096/Deep-Learning-Meter-Monitor/README.md

 ![Heatmaps](diagrams/heatmaps.jpg)

 The three key points are defined as the three screws on the odometer.
-The gaussian ground truth heatmaps shown above are generated as per methods desribed on the official [HRNet Github](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).
+The gaussian ground truth heatmaps shown above are generated as per methods desribed on the official [HRNet Github Page](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).
+MSE Loss is used to sum the difference between the heatmaps produced by the model and the ground turth, and is minimizaed to optimize the model parameters.